evanfields/evanfields.github.io/_posts/2022-09-27-Boston-recommendations.md

 ## Restaurants

 **Talulla** in north Cambridge is a delightful neighborhood sorta-fancy restaurant.
 Strong everything-just-so experience.
 Bread service: excellent.
 Cocktails: look like an afterthought on the menu, but excellent.
 Wine list: apparently excellent, if you're into that kind of thing, which I am not.
 Crudos: punchy, and excellent.
 Vegetables: local, delicious, probably free range.
 Pastas: don't miss.
 Dessert is a comparative weak spot at merely good.
-Don't go to often though, it's already hard enough to get a reservation.
+Don't go too often though, it's already hard enough for me to get a reservation.
 Do go in the late fall and early winter, when they have cute greenhouses for semi-outdoor dining.

 **Littleburg** in Union Square is a casual takeout-only vegan Mediterranean spot with unpredictable hours.
 Sandwiches are a strong point, but I've never run into trouble on their menu.
 Filling, satisfying, delicious shawarma, no animals tortured for your dinner, what's not to love?